PiAP’s Mission and Vision

 Current views for addressing aging populations in the United States swing from piecemeal medical or technical fixes to platitudes about “youthful” aging.
-However, the rapidly expanding population of elders demands more creative solutions that draw from multiple disciplines, generations and cultures.
+However, the rapidly expanding population of elders demands more creative solutions that draw from multiple disciplines, generations, and cultures.
 Together with local communities, UNC’s Partnerships in Aging Program is poised to leverage the talents and expertise of faculty and students to support elderhood in new and meaningful ways.
 This requires an intentional learning network approach focused on developing new skills and fostering flexible solutions that fuel the creative, essential work ahead.

-PiAP helps create communities where every age is celebrated and supported and where elderhood is viewed as a time for continued adaptation, growth, and contribution.
+Our Vision: PiAP helps create communities where every age is celebrated and supported and where elderhood is viewed as a time for continued adaptation, growth, and contribution.

 - Students, faculty, community organizations, and elders are engaged in innovative, aging-related projects that provide reciprocal learning and service opportunities